kaustubh-2406/kaustubh-2406.github.io/README.md

 [This](https://kaustubh-2406.github.io) is my Portfolio website.
 It is a static site build using astro and react.
-I have used scss for styling in part.
+I have used scss for styling in past.
 Currently trying to migrate to tailwind for styling.